-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1. analyze the open and closed loop operational characteristics of stepper motor and assess its performance under various scenarios. - CO2. analyse the operational aspects of switched reluctance motor to assess the performance and design the constructional features for sustainability. - CO3. analyse the operational aspects of synchronous reluctance motor to assess its performance, sustainability and applications. - CO4. analyse the sensorless and sensor based operation and control aspects of permanent magnet brushless DC motor and assess the performance under diverse scenarios. - CO5. analyze the operational and control aspects of linear induction motor and assess their performance for special applications.
+- CO1.
+Analyze the open and closed loop operational characteristics of stepper motor and assess its performance under various scenarios. - CO2.
+Analyse the operational aspects of switched reluctance motor to assess the performance and design the constructional features for sustainability. - CO3.
+Analyse the operational aspects of synchronous reluctance motor to assess its performance, sustainability and applications. - CO4.
+Analyse the sensorless and sensor based operation and control aspects of permanent magnet brushless DC motor and assess the performance under diverse scenarios. - CO5.
+Analyze the operational and control aspects of linear induction motor and assess their performance for special applications.